CALENDAR OF EVENTS AND ENTERTAINMENT Feb. 9

 Parkinson’s Support Group: Caregivers of persons suffering with Parkinson’s disease will meet at 9:30 a.m.
 Feb.
 12 at Somerby Senior Living, 164 West Hewett Road in Santa Rosa Beach.
 Refreshments are provided.

-StoryTeller Series: Emerald Coast Theatre Company offers the StoryTeller series, featuring professional actors and authors presenting compelling stories and dramatic works, at ECTC’s performance space, 560 Grand Boulevard (upstairs) in Grand Boulevard at Sandestin in Miramar Beach.
-At 7 p.m.
+StoryTeller Series: Emerald Coast Theatre Company offers the StoryTeller stories “So Others May Live: Coast Guard Rescue Swimmers Saving Lives, Defying Death” at 7 p.m.
 Feb.
-13, it’s “So Others May Live: Coast Guard Rescue Swimmers Saving Lives, Defying Death” features the telling of 14 true, amazing, and inspiring stories of some of the bravest men and women you’ll ever meet.
-Theater patrons are encouraged to come early (doors open at 6:30 p.m.) to browse artwork by local artists showcased in the ECTC Lobby Gallery.
-Tickets are $25/event.
-A subscription to all four is $90.
-Purchase tickets at emeraldcoastheatre.org/tickets or call 684-0323.
+13 at ECTC’s performance space, 560 Grand Boulevard (upstairs) in Grand Boulevard at Sandestin in Miramar Beach.
+Tickets are $25.
+Purchase at emeraldcoastheatre.org/tickets or call 684-0323.

-• Feb.
-20: “Winston Churchill: Through the Storm,” is a one-man show featuring DeFuniak Springs actor, writer, editor and former public defender Bruce Collier and set in July of 1945.
+Valentine Breakfast/Grand Opening: See South Walton's new development, Hidden Palms, from 8-11 a.m.
+Feb.
+14. Tour the model home and preview the neighborhood while enjoying a catered breakfast by Sunset Bay Cafe.
+Enter a drawing for a two-night comp stay at the beach in a two-bedroom ResortQuest condo and for gift certificates to popular local restaurants and shops.
+From U.S. Highway 98 turn south on Holiday Road.
+Call 812-3261.

-• Feb.
-27: “The Iliad,” adapted by Lisa Peterson and Denis O’Hare and featuring actor/teacher Allen Walker of Panama City, is a retelling of Homer’s classic story of the Trojan war and the clashing of its two greatest warriors, Achilles and Hector.
+Valentine’s Dinner Cruises: SunQuest Cruise's Solaris Valentine's dinner cruises will be held from 7-10 p.m.
+Feb.
+14 as well as 7-10 p.m.
+Feb.
+15 and 5-8 p.m.
+Feb.
+16. The Solaris yacht is docked within the Sandestin Golf and Beach Resort.
+The cost, including a three hour cruise, three-course meal and live entertainment, is $165/couple.
+Reservations required at www.SunQuestCruises.com or 650-2519.

 Choctawhatchee Audubon Society: Birdwalk at the Wright Landfill and Okaloosa Holding ponds with experienced birder Alan Knothe Feb.
 16 in an expedition to find ducks, waders, hawks and winter residents.
 Meet at Pepito’s parking lot, 1313 Lewis Turner Blvd., at 7:30 a.m.
 Wear closed toe shoes, a hat and possibly rain gear.
 Bring binoculars and/or a camera.
 Call 208-1780.